Karl Allmenröder dissertation

 The following can also be read in the crash report: About the radio operator on board on NWK must unfortunately be said that he was very inexperienced, especially regarding reception.
 The sound volume was sometimes below audibility.
 The ground station receivers and sending utilities worked without remark.

 Even from Bromma there was a report for these hours.
-The conclusion was: "About the reason why the airplane was flown on such low altitude at the time of the crash is nothing known.
-It is not unlikely that navigation errors exist when they on board had the understanding that they were in the area of Göteborg.
+The conclusion was: "Nothing is known why the airplane was flown on such low altitude at the time of the crash.
+It is not unlikely that there were navigation errors when the crew had the understanding that they were in the area of Göteborg.
 The time for the crash correspond with the time the airplane crew stated as estimated arrival time to Torslanda.
 Likely the lights from the nearby Alingsås had been visible through the low fog- or cloud-layers and may have been considered as the lights from the town of Göteborg.
 Possibly the lake Mjörn had also been visible and was considered as the mouth of the river at Göteborg."

 I have also from Major Hinnersson, by then the airport manager, got a confirmation that the fog was so dense that the last plane in this group got the question if they wanted to go to another airport or try to take down on Torslanda despite the terrible fog.
 Captain Linday replied: "I have no choice.
 No fuel left."

 After some half minute his plane, a Dakota (DC-3), was heard coming in over the airport, and the thump from the landing plane was heard.
 However, nothing was visible, and they had to send out a car in order to guide the plane as the sight was equal to zero.

 Regarding the radio operator on board of NWK, it can be mentioned about his so called lack of experience that he, on at least five earlier occasions, had been on similar commissions here.
 So the conclusion about the reason of the crash seems to be hided with intention.